gogsia86/farmers-market/docs/COMPREHENSIVE_ANALYSIS_TODO.md

-# 🎯 COMPREHENSIVE ANALYSIS & DETAILED TODO
+# COMPREHENSIVE PLATFORM ANALYSIS & TODO

-**Session Analysis & Next Steps Planning**
+## Complete Inventory of Features, Components, and Implementation Status

+This document provides a comprehensive analysis of all platform features, their current implementation status, and the roadmap for completion.

 **Created**: October 23, 2025 17:05
 **Context**: Docker integration testing validation + Reference system creation